Probate Value

 It may be tempting to seek the lowest quote, but a probate valuation is not the place to cut corners.
 An unqualified or inexperienced valuer can create significant problems:

-• Overpaying tax — An inaccurate valuation (particularly one that overstates values) means the estate pays more Inheritance Tax than necessary.
+• Overpaying Inheritance Tax — An inaccurate valuation that overstates values means the estate pays more tax than necessary.
+The difference between insurance replacement value and Open Market Value can be 2–3x for jewellery and art.

-• Personal liability — As executor, you can be held personally liable if HMRC determines the estate was undervalued.
+• Personal liability for executors — As executor, you can be held personally liable if HMRC determines the estate was undervalued.
+Penalties range from 0% to 100% of the unpaid tax.

-• Delays — HMRC queries and re-valuations add weeks or months to the probate process.
+• Delays to probate — HMRC queries and re-valuations add weeks or months to the probate process, delaying distribution to beneficiaries.

 A properly qualified valuer with professional body membership provides a defensible valuation that protects you as executor.
-The fee is a legitimate estate expense and can be deducted before calculating Inheritance Tax.
+The fee is a legitimate estate expense and can be deducted before calculating Inheritance Tax — so the cost is borne by the estate, not by you.

 Get a Quote